This is AI generated summarization, which may have errors. For context, always refer to the full article.

 Boasting 11+ million views on its YouTube trailer alone, this action-packed gore fest is inarguably the most anticipated show of this season.

-The first episode of Chainsaw Man will be released on October 11.
+The first episode of Chainsaw Man was released on October 11.
 According to the official site, the following services will stream the show: Amazon Prime, Ani-One, bilibili, Netflix, Crunchyroll, and Hulu.
 12 episodes are scheduled to be released.

 Housing Complex C